linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

  - The barriers to trade
 - Trade is thousands of years old, but:
 - Has only constituted a meaningful part of national and global income in past 150 years
- - [[Chapter 6-Intermediate Input Trade and Offshoring|Intermediate goods trade]] became significant only in past 30 years
+ - [Intermediate goods trade](../International%20Finance/Globalization/Chapter%206-Intermediate%20Input%20Trade%20and%20Offshoring.md) became significant only in past 30 years

 ##  Global Goods Trade Relative to Global Income 1
  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/cc52f15266904d28c0ccf51db2fc2e7b96cc741618d70eb1e0d43a8590f3ecf9.jpg)